Astephens35/Misc-Coursework/README.md

 ### Monte Carlo Birthday.ipynb

 Calculates the expectation of the birthday queueing problem.
-As in, if we ask random people their birthday one after the other, how many are we expected to ask until someone has the same birth date (month, day) as a previous person?<br /><br />
+As in, if we ask random people their birthday one after the other, how many are we expected to ask until someone has the same birth date (month, day) as a previous person?

 ### Coursera_assigment.ipynb

-The final assignment from the Coursera course Introduction to Data Science in Python, which involves cleaning & manipulating data and running a t-test.<br /><br />
+The final assignment from the Coursera course Introduction to Data Science in Python, which involves cleaning & manipulating data and running a t-test.

 ### Geometric Brownian Motion.ipynb